EducATE - School Feeding Programme

 Read more about the Charity running this project.

-Ghana Operations Manager - co-developed and manages this project, responsible for its delivery at two of the schools, manages other supervising staff
+Ghana Operations Manager - co-developed and manages this project, overseas delivery of this programme and manages other supervising staff

-Project Assistant - supervises delivery of the project at a very remote school, as well as delivery of other ATE projects in the area/hub.
+Project Assistant - supervises delivery of the project at two schools (one very remote) as well as delivery of other ATE projects in the area/hub

-Project Assistant - supervises delivery of the project at a rural school, and provides support within the ATE Lawra Office
+Project Assistant - supervises delivery of the project at two rural schools